Marshmallow topped sweet potatoes aren’t just for Thanksgiving!

 Growing up sweet potatoes or yams topped with marshmallows never graced our table.
 We had the ever popular green bean casserole, mashed potatoes, stuffing, and homemade cranberry sauce among other sides but no veggies with marshmallows, although, there may have been a Jell-o mold or two that incorporated marshmallows.
 My early childhood years were in the 70s after all.

-My hubby, on the other hand, always had some sort of candied or marshmallow topped yam.
+My husband, on the other hand, always had some sort of candied or marshmallow topped yam.
 When we became a couple and began making Thanksgiving dinner together, the marshmallow adorned side dish never made the final menu.
 With so many other dishes, they weren’t truly missed.

 However, I’m a person who remembers small details, and it often has played on my mind that my husband likes marshmallow topped sweet potatoes and they’ve never been on our Thanksgiving menu.
 So, when I decided to transform a Tapas Monday into Thanksgiving in May, this side dish was the first item on the menu.